CRich8/Stock_Market_Dashboard/README.md

 The technologies used iin the pipeline are listed below.

--GCP: BigQuery and Google Cloud Storage were used to store and query the data
+-GCP: BigQuery and Google Cloud Storage were used to store and query the data.

 -Terraform: Terraform was used to manage GCP resources.

 -Docker: Docker was used to host Airflow.

--DBT: DBT was used to transform and model the data in BigQuery
+-DBT: DBT was used to transform and model the data in BigQuery.

 -Airflow: Airflow was used to orchestrate the data ingestion to GCP.